On Awakening AA…11th step in the Big Book

 It doesn’t take much to see how critical other people are to recovery and the lack thereof to addiction.

-Additionally, unconscious desire is laregly crafted by rewards.
+Additionally, unconscious desire is largely crafted by rewards.

-Health relationships, completing goals, following through on commitments, peace of mind, and a host of other healthy activities create rewards.
+Healthy relationships, completing goals, following through on commitments, peace of mind, and other healthy activities create rewards.

 Over time, these new rewards shift unconscious desire and internal motivations.

-So follow though, enjoy the ride, and experience the miracle of the shift.
+So follow through, enjoy the ride, and experience the miracle of the shift.